 Lastly, today is the last day of the half dosage of Wellbutrin I’ve been on for the past 18 months.
 Tomorrow I start back on the 300 mg, which is very exciting.
 I have been sleeping better lately anyways, which is nice (there were a few weeks there that I wasn’t sleeping well or much, and that was rough).
 Plus, Spring Break is in two weeks, so that’s good.

 And, to reward you for hanging on so long, here’s a pretty picture for you.
 These are my new earrings I bought on Etsy.
 They arrived on Monday, and I promptly wore them yesterday.
 So springy and cheerful!
 (She still has a few pair for sale if you hurry.)
-Her blog is great too – one of my current favorites.
+Her blog [link removed] is great too – one of my current favorites.

 As was making dinner last night, I told him, “my plan is to mostly finish or finish the ‘s quilt.”
 And then I promptly hid in my sweater, because that seemed like a huge undertaking for one evening.
 I already had the binding sewn on one long side and two corners, so I figured I should be able to make it across a short side and another long side.
 So after dinner, I pulled it out (it’s so lovely to work on binding a quilt in winter, because you’ve got a built-in lap warmer – who would ever want to do that in the summer without copious amounts of air conditioning?) and got to work.
 Two hours later, there was some squealing.
 Seriously.
 Sorority-girl-reunion-type squealing.